 - 1. The City Manager is responsible for the administration of the personnel policies and procedures.
 The City Manager may delegate authority to appropriate staff members to act on his or her behalf in the administration of these policies and procedures. - 2.
 Except for matters reserved to the City Council by statute or ordinance, final authority on appointments and personnel decisions is reserved to the City Manager. - 3.
-Each Department Director is responsible for enforcing the policies and procedures contained in this manual and or providing assistance and advice to their employees regarding the content of this policy manual.
+Each Department Director is responsible for enforcing the policies and procedures contained in this manual and/or providing assistance and advice to their employees regarding the content of this policy manual.
 They are also responsible for assisting their employees in interpreting these policies and standards in individual situations.
 In the event they need assistance with the interpretation or enforcement, they are to seek assistance from the Human Resource Director. - 4.
 Each employee is responsible for familiarizing themselves with the policies and procedures in this manual.
-Lack of awareness of any policy or procedure is not to be construed as an excuse for disobeying or ignoring these rules.
+Lack of awareness of any policy or procedure is not to be construed as an excuse for disobeying or ignoring these rules. - 5.
+These policies apply equally to all employees of the City except the City Manager, City Attorney, Municipal Judge, and Municipal Prosecutor, unless a class of employees is specifically exempted by these policies.